Have you heard of EveryDollar? EveryDollar is a budgeting app that was created by famed financial expert Dave Ramsey.

 When you sign up as a member of Ramsey Plus, you get the premium version of EveryDollar plus a host of other benefits.

 You get access to all Financial Peace University teachings and other audiobooks and courses as well.

 Ramsey Plus costs $129 per year, billed on an annual basis.
-This works out to an average of $10.75 a month.
+This works out to an average of $10.75 per month.